SaltyFrappuccino/Kagurabachi-Craft-Wiki/docs/enchanted-blades.md

 # The Enchanted Blades

 The Enchanted Blades are six legendary katanas forged during a great war, each imbued with immense, world-altering power.
 It is said a secret seventh blade was also forged in the aftermath.
+These legendary weapons are the key to unlocking their namesake Sorcery.

 These blades are the ultimate goal for any warrior or sorcerer.
 Wielding one is not a simple matter of picking it up; it requires you to form a binding contract with the blade itself, granting you access to its unique and devastating **Sorcery**.

+### General Mechanics
+*   **Indestructible & Powerful:** The blades are indestructible and possess high base damage.
+*   **Sheathing:** The blades can be sheathed.
+Most magical abilities require the blade to be unsheathed.

 ## The Blade Contract